ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch17.md

 ## Terminology [](#terminology)

-All of these methodsâ€"encoder-only, decoder-only, and encoder-decoder modelsâ€"are sequence-to-sequence models (often abbreviated as *seq2seq*).
-While we refer to BERT-style methods as â€œencoder-only,â€? the description may be misleading since these methods also *decode* the embeddings into output tokens or text during pretraining.
+All of these methods""encoder-only, decoder-only, and encoder-decoder models""are sequence-to-sequence models (often abbreviated as *seq2seq*).
+While we refer to BERT-style methods as "encoder-only,"? the description may be misleading since these methods also *decode* the embeddings into output tokens or text during pretraining.
 In other words, both encoder-only and decoder-only architectures perform